 Checkout the iRevealLite code from our GitHub site, www.github.com/CCSI-toolset

-Ensure you have JDK( Java Development Kit) installed (not just JRE)
+Ensure that JDK( Java Development Kit) is installed (not just JRE)

+Go to Anaconda, or a the DOS Command Window

-Change directory to “Java” folder.
+Change directory to the “Java” folder inside the downloaded iRevealLite folder.
 Run script “make_ireveallite_jar.bat” on Windows or “make_ireveallite_jar.sh” on Linux.
-It will create a jar file name “iRevealLite.jar” in the “Java” directory.
+It will create a jar file name “iRevealLite.jar” in the “Java” folder.

-To build C++ executable file “iRevealLite.exe” on Windows, open “iRevealLite.sln” file in Visual Studio and run “Build” command.
-The executable file will be in the “Release” folder.
+To build C++ executable file “iRevealLite.exe” on Windows:

+Open “iRevealLite.sln” file in Microsoft Visual Studio.

+Run the “Build” command by clicking the green play button at the top menu.

+An error message may appear, where the user is notified that a particular file cannot be found.
+If this is the case, the user will need to go to the “Project” menu at the top, and select “Retarget solution”.

+When the process is finished, the executable file will be in a new folder called “Debug”, which can be found in the downloaded iRevealLite folder.

 To build C++ executable file “iRevealLite” on Linux, change directory to “iRevealLite” and run command “make”.
 The executable file “iRevealLite” will be created in the same directory.

-After the “iRevealLite.jar” and the C++ executable file are created, the developer need to put the two files in the same directory and install it in an installation directory.
+For both Windows and Linux users: After the “iRevealLite.jar” and the C++ executable file “iRevealLite.exe” are created, the developer need to put the two files in the same directory (i.e., folder) and install it in an installation directory.
 The developer can choose to create an installer for end users.
 Make sure the two files are in the same directory after installed.

 Product Installation

-iRevealLite is a command line based product.
-The binary executables include only two files “iRevealLite.jar” in the “Java” folder and “iRevealLite.exe” (Windows) or “iRevealLite” (Linux) in the “Release” folder, which can be built as discussed in Section 2.
-To install the software, simply copy the two files and paste them to a directory on your Windows or Linux machine (They have to be in the same directory).
+iRevealLite is a command line-based product.
+The binary executables include only two files “iRevealLite.jar” and “iRevealLite.exe” (Windows) or “iRevealLite” (Linux), which were built as discussed in Section 2.
+To install the software, simply copy the two files and paste them to the same directory (i.e., the same folder) on your Windows or Linux machine.
 You can use that directory to run the commands.
 If you want to run it in any directory, please add that directory to your PATH environmental variable.

 For the Linux user, usually “.profile” in user’s home directory needs to be edited to add the installation directory to the $PATH environmental variable.
 Also make sure “export PATH=.:$PATH” is included in the “.profile” file such that the executable “iRevealLite” can be run without adding “./” before the command.